Working Towards an Energy Efficient Home

 Most older appliances are just not as energy efficient as their newer counterparts.
 When trying to decide which type of new appliance to switch to, make sure you check which ones come with the stamp of approval known as “Energy Star”.
 This means that the appliance has been certified as energy efficient.

 Whilst you may not want to run out to the shops and buy a new appliance immediately, it is definitely worth considering when the time comes to purchase a new one.
 Doing so will help you to get cheaper gas and electricity bills in the long run.

 Step 5 – Install some solar panels

 One great way to save money on your electricity bills is to install some solar panels on your house.
 Whilst this means a fairly large initial expenditure, a good system of solar panels can actually produce up to 75% of the electricity required to power your whole house.
 This means that once you’ve installed these solar panels, you’ll be receiving most of your home’s electricity absolutely free!

 Typically a system of solar panels can be expected to save an average household around £645 per year.
 If, however, you install a system that actually produces more energy than your house needs, there are many available electricity tariffs that allow you to sell this energy back to the main power grid.
 This means that you could be turning this excess electricity into profit.
 These types of electricity tariffs are known as Feed-In tariffs, it’s a good idea to run an energy comparison of the feed-in plans that are available to you.

 Step 6 – Switch to a cheaper energy supplier

-Of all the ways to save money on your gas and electricity bills, finding a cheaper energy supplier is probably the easiest and cheapest thing to do.
+Of all the ways to save money on your gas and electricity bills, finding a cheaper energy supplier is among the easiest.
 By paying less for your gas and electricity you’ll free up more of your budget to spend on other energy saving methods.